Skip to main content

 Teaching Rationale And Relationship

-This module is split into two sections.
+This module is split into three sections.
 The first section aims to provide an advanced engagement with key geopolitical concepts.
 This will include analysis of the history of geopolitical scholarship, and introduce cutting-edge contemporary developments in geopolitical thinking.

 Assessment Methods